Why Fight Your DUI?

-Let’s look at some of the many reasons that you should have an experienced and trial tested DUI lawyer on your side.
+Let’s look at some of the many reasons that you should have a DANIELS & HANNAN experienced and trial tested DUI lawyer on your side.

 First things first, if you plead guilty to drunk driving, you will be convicted of drunk driving (a/k/a DUI).
-In Florida DUI is a serious charge and can have lasting affects on your ability to drive a car, work and your finances due to increased insurance premiums.
+In Florida DUI is a serious charge and can have lasting affects on your ability to drive a car, work, and on your finances due to increased insurance premiums or worse loss of employment.
 In addition, it typically results in a permanent criminal conviction that stays on your arrest and driving records for the rest of your life and is bared from expungment or sealing of your criminal record.
 But, if you plead Not Guilty, you are cloaked with the presumption of innocence and you are also entitled to a jury trial if you so choose.

 What is a jury trial like for for a misdemeanor case?
 Six (6) jurors will be chosen from a panel of 23 potential juror and all six (6) must be convinced beyond all reasonable doubt of your guilt in order to convict you of the alleged charge of DUI.
 What are the possible results of a jury trial?
 There are three (3) real likely possibilities: Guilty, Not Guilty and Hung Jury.
 For a Guilty verdict, all six (6) jurors must agree that the defendant is guilt has been proved beyond all reasonable doubt.
 A Not Guilty verdict (our favorite) requires allows for either six (6) jurors agreeing that the defendant is innocent, or, some jurors can vote guilty and some can vote not guilty.
 In the third scenario, you have what is called a “hung jury”.
 This is when the jurors cannot decide a verdict based upon all the evidence submitted and typically this results in a dismissal of your case.
 That means you will walk away acquitted of the charges against you.